Convex valuations, from Whitney to Nash: Extension from compact submanifolds and the Nash theorem

-As an application of Theorem \ref{thm:nash_grassmannian}, we deduce Theorem~\ref{mthm:nashThm}, a Nash embedding theorem for smooth valuations.
+As an application of Theorem \ref{mthm:nashThm2}, we deduce Theorem~\ref{mthm:nashThm}.
 The key point of the proof of Theorem~\ref{mthm:nashThm} is to find an embedding $M \hookrightarrow \R^n$ for which the tangent spaces of $M$ form a perfectly self-avoiding compact submanifold of $\Gr_m(\R^n)$, leading to the following definition.

 \begin{Definition} Suppose that $M$ is a compact smooth manifold.
 An embedding $e: M \hookrightarrow \R^n$ is \emph{perfectly non-parallel}, if the induced map $\mathbb{P}_+(TM)\to \mathbb{P}_+(\R^n)$ given by $(x,[v])\mapsto [d_xe(v)]$ is an embedding. \end{Definition}